MultiSafepay/docs/content/my-account/manage-account/second-chance.md

     - /tools/second-chance/how-does-it-work
     - /tools/email-template
     - /payments/boost/second-chance/
+    - /features/second-chance/
 ---

 Second Chance is a MultiSafepay service that automatically emails customers a payment link when they initiate but don't complete a transaction.
-This helps increase [conversion](/glossaries/multisafepay-glossary/#conversion-rate) and boost impulse purchases.
+This helps boost conversion and impulse purchases.
 The first email is sent 1 hour after the customer initiates the payment, and a second after 24 hours.

+Second Chance emails are also sent for [manually generated payment links](/payment-links/generating-links/) if the customer doesn't click the link to complete payment.

+## Requirements

 {{< details title="Requirements" >}}